 Although it is not recommended, you can reheat them.
 Keep in mind that they won’t be as crisper as freshly-baked pizza but still maintain their incredible softness and flexibility.
 However, it’s best to reheat it in an oven instead.

-In conclusion, this gluten-free pizza base recipe is a simple, healthy, and affordable alternative to store-bought dough.
+In conclusion, this gluten-free pizza base recipe is a simple, healthy, and affordable alternative to the store-bought dough.
 You can leave out the cheese or top it with your favorite toppings to make it just the way you like it.

 Gluten-free pizza bases are inexpensive and easy to prepare, making them a desirable choice for those who are trying to eat healthier.
 Top with your favorite veggies for a fresh pizza taste!